 End of the "Presumption of Social Disadvantage"

 In July 2023, a federal court ruling in Ultima Servs.
 Corp. v.
-Dep’t of Ag.
-Struck down the automatic presumption of social disadvantage for certain minority groups.
+Dep't of Ag. struck down the automatic presumption of social disadvantage for certain minority groups.

 All 8(a) applicants must now submit a social disadvantage narrative proving they have faced specific instances of discrimination or barriers to business advancement.

-Extension of the Bona Fide Place of Business Requirement Moratorium
+Bona Fide Place of Business Requirement Status

 Updates to Ownership and Control Regulations